utlib/collections-uoft/docs/2024_migration_guide.md

 _You cannot login to the new Collections U of T application *yet*.
 UTL ITS is continuing to work on the Collections U of T administrator interface as we spend 2024 monitoring new Collections U of T performance and indexing.
 The new Collections U of T administrator interface is expected to launch in the *Summer of 2025*._

+**3) I never had a repository on Islandora.
+Can I add a new repository to the new Collections U of T website for my UTL library/archive?**

+_We will begin onboarding new repositories to the new Collections U of T website in Summer 2025 due to service capacity from July 1, 2024 to July 1, 2025._

-**3) When will my Islandora 7 website be taken offline?**
+**4) When will my Islandora 7 website be taken offline?**

 _Spring 2024.
 Copies of the Islandora 7 sites will be captured in UTL's [Archive-It account](https://archive-it.org/collections/6473)._

-**4) Why did UTL migrate the Collections U of T service off of Islandora?**
+**5) Why did UTL migrate the Collections U of T service off of Islandora?**

 _We decided to create a custom IIIF digital image collection discovery platform based on existing technology and infrastructure supported by UTL ITS and Scholars Portal.
-This solution is best suited to provide a flexible and scaleable technology for the Collections U of T service.
+This solution is best suited to provide flexible and scaleable technology for the Collections U of T service.
 You can read more about our research and planning around this migration in our [2020 Code4Lib article on the topic](https://journal.code4lib.org/articles/15000)._

 Have more questions?
 [Email us!](mailto:digitalinitiatives@library.utoronto.ca)